raystack/siren/docs/docs/tour/alerting_rules_and_subscription/4configuring_provider_alerting_rules.md

   </TabItem>
 </Tabs>

-You could verify the created rules by getting the added rules from Cortex provider with cURL.
+You could verify the created rules by getting all registered rules in CortexMetrics with cURL.
 <Tabs groupId="api">
   <TabItem value="http" label="HTTP">